 - Riyadh Masters 2023: July 17-30, 2023

-These dates will be essential for anyone wanting to bet on Dota 2 this year!
+These dates will be essential for anyone wanting to learn how to bet on Dota 2 this year!

 Riyadh Masters 2023 – $15,000,000 Prize Pool